Active Learning for Regression by Inverse Distance Weighting: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a relatively simple method to solve a very broad set of active learning problems of regression and classification, as it is not linked to any particular class of prediction functions and supports both pool-based and population-based sampling.
-The objective function driving the optimal selection of the following feature vector only requires evaluating the prediction function that has been currently learned and compare it to the target values acquired so far, an advantage compared to other approaches such as query-by-committee methods in which multiple predictors must be evaluated.
+In this paper we have introduced a new active learning method to solve a very broad set of active learning problems of regression.
+The approach is not linked to any particular class of prediction functions and supports both pool-based and population-based sampling.
+The objective function driving the optimal selection of the next feature vector to query only requires evaluating the prediction function that has been currently learned and compare it to the target values acquired so far.
+This is an advantage compared to other approaches such as query-by-committee methods in which multiple predictors must be trained and evaluated.

-Our practical experience is that for low-dimensional problems (say up to three features) it is usually more efficient to create a large pool of randomly-selected feature vectors and use pool-based active learning, i.e., to optimize the sample acquisition problem by enumeration rather than global optimization.
-The method also seems to be particularly advantageous to learn functions that have plateaus (such as in classification problems), because the IDW uncertainty terms tend to be small in regions of the feature-vector space where the acquired targets have similar values.
-While this is an advantage, it also possibly endangers the method, as it may lead to miss areas of significant change in the underlying function.
-For this reason, as for global optimization using surrogate functions, we found that a safeguard is to weight a pure exploration term ($\delta>0$), which is entirely independent of the target values acquired and the predictor learned.
+For low-dimensional problems (say up to three features) amenable for population-based AL, our practical experience is that it is usually more efficient to create a pool $\XX_P$ containing a large but finite set of randomly-selected feature vectors and use pool-based AL instead, i.e., to optimize the sample acquisition problem by enumeration rather than by global optimization over a continuum of values.
+Our proposed method also seems to be particularly advantageous to learn functions that have plateaus (this would be the case if applied to classification problems), because the IDW uncertainty terms tend to be small in regions of the feature-vector space where the acquired targets have similar values.
+While this is an advantage, it may also endanger the method, as it may lead to miss areas of significant change in the underlying function.
+For this reason, as for global optimization using surrogate functions, we found that a safeguard is to have a large-enough weight $\delta$ on pure exploration, which is entirely independent of the target values acquired and the predictor learned.